|

 PT global operations/expert: Can assign a user group to multiple users at the same time in any organization within the Powertrain portal.

-PT country admin: Can assign user groups to multiple users at the same time in the authorized organization that belongs to the country within
+PT country admin: Can assign user groups to multiple users at the same time in the authorized organization that belongs to the country within the Powertrain portal.

-PT principal user/External principal user: Can assign user groups to multiple users at the same time in the authorized organization within
+PT principal user/External principal user: Can assign user groups to multiple users at the same time in the authorized organization within the Powertrain portal.

 To assign user groups to multiple users, do the steps in the video below.